What is asthma?

 In BLVR, our doctor will place tiny, one-way valves in the airways in the hyperinflated emphysematous sections of the lungs.
 The valves prevent air from entering the diseased areas but allow trapped air and secretions to escape.

 The subtypes under NSCLC originate from larger cells and are generally less aggressive.
-SCLC subtypes appear small and round under a microscope and tends to spread faster than NSCLC.
+SCLC subtypes appear small and round under a microscope and tend to spread faster than NSCLC.

 There are certain risk factors that can increase a person’s chance of getting lung cancer, such as: